luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/08-identifying-morphs.md

 You have several options for making an ID:

 - **Visual ID:** If you seek to visually identify a morph’s general type (case, exalt, etc.), make an appropriate Know Test, such as Know: Synthmorph Models or Know: Morph Design.
 Apply a −30 modifier for humanoid biomorphs that lack any specific physical characteristics that might give them away (such as a bouncer’s prehensile feet or a flat’s noticeable advanced age).
 Take other modifiers into account as appropriate, such as a well-known brand-name (+20) or use of a new prototype (–20).
 - **Online Research:** You can also attempt to identify a morph by taking a photo and doing a reverse-image search online; this is a standard Research Test.
-If you have the use of a Biometric Matcher app, apply +20 to your test.
+If you have the use of a biometric matcher app, apply +20 to your test.
 - **Physical Exam:** If you physically examine a morph, roll Medicine: Biotech or Hardware: Robotics to identify it.
 Use of the appropriate equipment, such as genetic testing or thorough terahertz scanning, will identify the specific morph model outright.
 - **Disguised Morphs:** If a morph is intentionally masked or disguised, any tests made to ID it are treated as an opposed test against the masker’s Medicine: Biotech, Hardware: Robotics skill, or Exotic Skill Disguise skill.